 How many semesters may I take off?

-Undergraduate students may take a leave of absence from the college for a maximum of two full consecutive semesters.
+Students may take a Leave of Absence from the college for a maximum of two full consecutive semesters.
 In the case that a student was not enrolled in classes or drops all classes in a semester, this term will count as one full semester of leave.